 AutoML Vision models are optimized for photographs of objects in the real world.
-They are unlikely to work well for x-rays, hand drawings, scanned documents, receipts, etc.

 The training data should be as close as possible to the data on which predictions are to be made.
 For example, if your use case involves blurry and low-resolution images (such as from a security camera), your training data should be composed of blurry, low-resolution images.
 In general, you should also consider providing multiple angles, resolutions, and backgrounds for your training images.